 The work-life balance is something that has long been associated with women in the workforce that have children, just trying to balance it all.
 The truth is, living a healthy, well-balanced life has never been about selective based on gender.
-As we lean into the new year, where being woke and healthy is intrinsically part of the answer, this couldn’t be more the case.
+As we lean into summer, where being woke and healthy is intrinsically part of the answer, this couldn’t be more the case.
 We spoke to Hakeem White certified personal trainer and a fellow health enthusiast to walk us through how to find the balance when trying to reach the career bar and stay on life’s healthy track.

 START THE DAY OFF RIGHT

 Mornings are the first step to ensure you have a successful day.
 Here are some key tips to get you both mentally and physically able to swiftly tackle the day.

 Tune up.
 Music is the easiest way to set your mood without much effort.
 Play something upbeat to hype up your day.